Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Conclusions

 \section{Conclusions}

 In this work, we have assessed the impact of NR truncation errors on PE.
 We accomplished this by performing PE, across a range of SNRs, on simulated GW signals generated at different NR resolutions.
 We found that for SNRs where a specific resolution ensures unbiased PE, employing a higher resolution does not yield additional scientific insights.
 Additionally, we have shown that the resolution required for unbiased PE increases as the mass ratio decreases and/or the observed inclination angle increases.
 The accuracy requirements are also influenced by the total mass of the system; as the total mass decreases, more accurate waveforms are necessary to achieve an equivalent level of PE accuracy at a given SNR.
 Furthermore, the shape of the noise curve of a detector is a key factor in defining accuracy requirements.
 The accuracy demands differ between detectors such as CE and aLIGO, particularly due to the heightened sensitivity of CE at lower frequencies.
-Consequently, under identical SNR conditions, aLIGO needs higher resolution waveforms than CE when dealing with signals containing substantial higher mode content.
-This is due to higher modes starting at a much higher frequency than the dominant $(2,2)$ mode, making aLIGO more sensitive to them under identical SNR conditions.
-As illustrated in Fig~\ref{fig:prediction}, for $q=1/6$ at $\iota \geq \pi/6$, aLIGO requires greater resolution than CE for the same SNR, assuming the frequency integration range remains the same.